KrypticCliff/BC-Project/README.md

 <b> ScanSim.cpp </b>

-	ScanSim_Cliff.cpp contains the source file of two functions: scanGen(int) which returns a randomly generated 1D vector and getScan(std::vector<std::vector> >) for displaying the contents of a 2D vector to the terminal.
+	ScanSim.cpp contains the source file of two functions: scanGen(int) which returns a randomly generated 1D vector and getScan(std::vector<std::vector> >) for displaying the contents of a 2D vector to the terminal.

 	scanGen(int)